brazir/save_aws_money/README.md

 * Dynamo
   * Add provisioned resource checks to suggest provision  adjustments
   * Add review of reserved to suggest appropriate reservations
+* kinesis
+  * calculation that takes into account the shards for each stream to provide estimated cost